xpdustry/mod-loader/README.md

 ## Description

-A simple Mindustry plugin to enable jvm mod/plugin dependencies.
+A simple Mindustry plugin to enable jvm mod/plugin dependencies for V6 and V7 pre [#6328](https://github.com/Anuken/Mindustry/pull/6328).

 To use it, put your mods/plugins in a directory named `./mod-loader` and enjoy.